 The abstract primitive object constraint has no properties, but those of its specializations follow common patterns.
 (It also seems to have no relationships, e.g., composition to complex constraint.)

 These patterns include properties defining allowed values via explicit enumeration, range definition, and matching patterns.
-These allowed value properties are to be treated as permissive rather than restrictive, with the result that if more than one of these properties is defined, the set of valid values for an instance is the union of values so defined.
+These allowed value properties are to be treated as permissive rather than restrictive, with the result if more than one of these properties is defined, the set of valid values for an instance is the union of values so defined.
 Inclusion and exclusion of interval end points in the valueRanges properties is governed by the interval data types.

 Another pattern comprises the ‘assumed value’ properties.
 In an archetype containing optional data elements, assumed values can be used to specify values that can reliably be inferred by receivers.
-For example, an archetype for ‘blood pressure measurement’ might include an optional data element describing the patient position, with choices ‘lying’, ‘sitting’ and ‘standing’.
+For example, an archetype for ‘blood pressure measurement’ might include an optional data element describing the patient position, with choices ‘lying’, ‘sitting’, and ‘standing’.
 Since this element is optional, conformant data could be created that does not contain it.
-The ‘assumed value’ property allows a value to be explicitly stated so that all users/systems know what value to assume when optional items are not included in the data, in cases where such an assumption is appropriate.
-In the ‘blood pressure measurement’ example, one might define such a value as ‘sitting’—the most common value—with the understanding that such an assumption makes it important for instances in which the value is different, or not known, to say so, notwithstanding that the value is technically optional.
+The ‘assumed value’ property allows a value to be explicitly stated so all users/systems know what value to assume when optional items are not included in the data, in cases where such an assumption is appropriate.
+In the ‘blood pressure measurement’ example, one might define such a value as ‘sitting’—the most common value—with the understanding such an assumption makes it important for instances in which the value is different, or not known, to say so; notwithstanding the value is technically optional.

 Assumed values are definable on any primitive type.
 If the archetype does not define an assumed value, no reliable assumption can be made by the receiver of an archetype instance concerning the value of the property.